 It sounds pretty odd eh Teabirds?
-Whether you're a beginner to the tea world or an expert in all things loose leaf, we guarantee that if you haven't tried the cold brew method before, once you have, it will have changed your perspective on infusing tea forever!
+Whether you're a beginner to the tea world or an expert in all things loose leaf, we guarantee that if you haven't tried cold brewing tea, once you have, it will have changed your perspective on infusing tea forever!

 Read on to hear all about the wonders of the cold brew method!

-- We recommend 6-7 teaspoons (6-7 tea parcels) of your chosen tea in 700ml of liquid!
+- Use 6-7 teaspoons (6-7 tea bags) of your chosen tea in 700ml-1ltr of liquid.
 (Our cold brew bottles come in either a 750ml size or a 300ml size and in a variety of colours!)

-- Then adding your choice of cold liquid such as water or milk (or even gin!) and letting it infuse in the fridge for 2-12 hours.
-The longer you leave it, the stronger the flavour but without that bitter over brewed taste!
+- Add your choice of cold liquid and let it infuse in the fridge for at least 2 hours.
+The longer you leave it, the stronger the flavour, but without that bitter over brewed taste!

-- There is no wrong way of cold brewing here!
-Be it black tea in oat milk, a chai in coconut milk, herbal tea in lemonade, or fruit teas in gin (yep it's incredible!
-Check out our Rhubarb & Custard gin infusion bottle).
-What we love about cold brewing is that its super diverse and so so easy to do!
+- There is no wrong way of cold brewing so get experimenting!
+We like flavoured black teas in oat milk, most chai in coconut milk, herbal tea in lemonade, or fruit teas in gin (yep it's incredible) What we love about cold brewing is that its super diverse and so so easy to do!

-- In our stores, we always have a cold brew or two infusing in the fridge which we prepare the night before, this way we can show our customers the next day how it works and let them have a little taste!
+- In our stores, we always have a cold brew or two infusing in the fridge for our customers to sample.
+Pop in and try a cold brew in your nearest Bird & Blend store.

-- Take a look at our blends that work really well as a cold brew!
+- We have a handy collection on our website of blends that work really well as a cold brew.

-Check out this blog on our top brews to cold brew with!
+- Check out this blog on our top tea blends to cold brew with